University certificate

 3.7.2.
 Epidemiology of Cardiac Pathology in Pregnancy

 3.7.4.
-Preconception Counseling for Pregnant Women with Heart Disease
+Preconception Counseling for Women with Heart Disease

 3.7.6.
 Management and Choice of Delivery Method